 With early CPR, most cardiac arrest victims do not need defibrillation.

-It helps circulate blood that contains oxygen to the vital organs until an AED is ready for use or advanced medical personnel arrive.
+It helps circulate the blood that contains oxygen to the vital organs until an AED is ready to use or advanced medical personnel arrive.

 It helps restart the heart.

 The scene is determined to be safe.